-I soon realised that taking a private yacht trip, actually means to live on a private moving island - the yacht.
-And without knowing , the combination of travelling and living aboard was waht I really wanted from the very start.
+Taking a private yacht trip, actually means to live on your very own "moving island".
+And without knowing , the combination of island hoping and living aboard was what I really wanted from the very start.

 As the first COVID-19 outburst was nearly over, I contacted a charter agency that my sister recommended and hired a sailing yacht Oceanis 38.1 with local Croatian skipper which was a great choice for the two of us as it later turned out.